pawel-dubiel/paweldubiel.com/_posts/2022-12-07-exploding-gradient.markdown

 *The gradient of each weight is essentially a product of gradients calculated at each layer, so with many multiplications you get eventually large numbers*

+#### (note - paraller) Chaos theory

+[Chaos theory]

+The exploding gradient problem in neural networks shares a conceptual similarity with Chaos Theory in terms of sensitivity and unpredictability.
+In Chaos Theory, small variations in initial conditions can lead to vastly different outcomes, a phenomenon known as the "butterfly effect."
+Similarly, in neural networks, slight changes in initial weights or inputs can result in large, unpredictable changes in gradient values during backpropagation, leading to unstable and erratic behavior in the training process.

 ## Why Does It Matter?

 1. **Numerical Mess:**